 If you’re going to be spending time in the Mamanucas and Yasawas then you need to become familiar with Port Denarau and Nadi.
 This is the place cruisers come back to every few weeks to provision and check in with the “real” world.
-Here’s are few things and places you might want to know about.
+Here’s are few things and places you might want to know about the area.

 As I mentioned in the article about Denarau and Nadi there are taxis and buses.
 We take the bus into Nadi and then a taxi back when we have a lot of items to carry.
 Also, around Port Denarau there is the Bula Bus.
 This is a fun little, open air bus to ride if you are just resort hoping around Denarau.
 It’s $8 FJD per day and is a hop on hop off type of thing.
 We rode it when we met some friends who were staying at the Sheraton Resort and it was a fun change from the regular, large buses that we take into town.